Redbreast Lustau Edition Whiskey 70cl

 Redbreast Lustau Edition

-A new expression in the Redbreast range, introduced in the latter half of 2016.
-This single pot still Irish whiskey was initially matured in a combination of American and European oak casks for 9 to 12 years, before being transferred over to first fill Oloroso Sherry casks from Bodegas Lustau for a year.
+Introduced in 2016, Lustau doubles down on the sherry influence all Redbreast fans love.
+This single pot still Irish whiskey was initially matured in a combination of American and European oak casks (like all Redbreasts) for 9 to 12 years, before being transferred over to first fill Oloroso Sherry casks from Bodegas Lustau for a further year.
+Sublime stuff.

 Tasting Note by The Chaps at Master of Malt

-Nose Toasted almond, Curaçao orange peel studded with clove and slowly growing notes of juicy sultanas.
+Nose Rich and round with toasted almond, Curaçao orange peel studded with clove, stewed fruits and juicy sultanas.

-Palate Milk chocolate and honey (almost a bit Crunchie-like), cinnamon, walnut and poached plum.
+Palate Chewy milk chocolate and honey (almost a bit Crunchie-like) with allspice, walnut and poached plum depths.

 Gold